 When ICE wants to deport a person who has an open criminal case, ICE keeps track of the person's future court appearance dates.
-Agents usually wait inside or outside of the courtroom.
-However, sometimes they wait outside of the courthouse building to arrest someone on the street.
+Check with a local expert to learn whether ICE typically arrests people at courthouses in your area.
 They often are in plainclothes with an emblem on their shirt.